edgelesssys/marblerun/docs/versioned_docs/version-1.4/workflows/define-manifest.md

 ### Templates

 `Parameters` are passed from the Coordinator to secure enclaves (i.e., Marbles) after successful initial remote attestation.
 In the remote attestation step, the Coordinator ensures that enclaves run the software defined in the `Packages` section.
 It's important to note that `Parameters` are only accessible from within the corresponding secure enclave. `Parameters` may contain arbitrary static data.
 However, they can also be used to securely communicate different types of dynamically generated cryptographic keys and certificates to Marbles.
-For this, we use [Go Templates](https://golang.org/pkg/text/template/) with the following syntax.
+For this, you can use [Go Templates](https://golang.org/pkg/text/template/) with the following syntax.

 `{{ <encoding> <name of secret> }}`